 Many employees use existing communications software like Ring Central, Slack, and Teams in a very synchronous way.
 When people message colleagues, they expect a quick response, and they usually get it.
 These platforms have been adding subtle tweaks to goad people toward asynchronous communication, like putting up “do not disturb notifications” if people connect their calendars and are in a meeting.

-Smaller workplace software companies like Volley and Friday have developed platforms that are meant to be inherently asynchronous, with features like pre-recorded video and allocated time for catching up.
+Smaller workplace software companies like Friday have developed platforms that are meant to be inherently asynchronous, with features like pre-recorded video and allocated time for catching up.

 The result is a changing landscape, one in which contact centers need to determine what communication options are most effective for their employees and the programs they serve customers on.